Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 What is the objective of Waste Law 7/2022?

-The main purpose is to reduce waste generation and improve its management, promoting prevention, reuse, and recycling instead of landfilling.
-The goal is to reach a maximum landfill disposal rate of 10% of municipal waste by 2035.
+The main purpose is to reduce waste generation and improve its management, prioritising prevention, preparation for reuse and recycling over landfill, in line with the waste hierarchy.
+The law sets a target that, by 2035, landfill disposal should not exceed 10% of the municipal waste generated.

 How Waste Law 7/2022 affects companies